joejag/timebandits/talk.md

 * Please note.
 Our team was in a safe context.
 I could understand if some people didn't want their work tracked

 # eBay Background

+* Any change, even a good change, impact performance.
+See J Curve

+* Challenges with rolling out new ways of working:
+    * WIP limits are scary and unituitive.
+It means not saying 'yes'.
+Select a doable initial WIP limit that says 'no' some of the time.
+    * Remind them there's always more demand than capacity.
+Stay strong
+    * Visualisation can make some people afraid.
+Leadership should relive the fear.
+No punishing people, change the system

+* In 2007 had this eBay bright yellow background, customers complained when they made it white.
+So they put it back and dropped the yellow over time.
+* Big change is scary, take small steps to improve your work, it's for our health.
+* Thank you